Best Georgia Lakes to Buy Lakefront Property

 Lake Hartwell stands out for its abundance of fishing opportunities, with massive populations of catfish, crappie, small and largemouth bass, stripers, and more.
 Public and private boat ramps are located all around the lake.

-The nearby town of Hartwell offers plenty of shopping, dining, and entertainment opportunities.
+Head to the nearby town of Hartwell for plenty of shopping, dining, and entertainment opportunities.
 Why not catch a show at the Hart County Community Theatre or High Cotton Music Hall?
 Alternatively, history buffs might want to check out the Hart County Historical Museum, Center of the World Monument, or Tri-County Antique trail featuring several antique stores.

 Finally, golfers should check out the two nearby golf courses, the Hartwell Golf Club and Cateechee at Lake Hartwell.